yesnik/symfony-guides/symfony_components.md

 # Useful Symfony components

-[Symfony Components](https://symfony.com/doc/current/components/index.html) implement common features needed to develop websites.
+[Symfony Components](https://symfony.com/doc/current/components/index.html) implement common features needed to develop websites: routing, console, HTTP client, mailer, cache, etc.
 They are the foundation of the Symfony full-stack framework, but they can also be used standalone.

 ## symfony / asset